-(3) The court before which a person is convicted of an offence under subsection (2) may order the forfeiture of a vehicle or vessel used or intended to be used in connection with the offence if the convicted person-

-- (a) owned the vehicle or vessel at the time the offence was committed; - (b) was at that time a director, secretary, manager or other responsible officer of a company which owned the vehicle or vessel; - (c) was at that time in possession of the vehicle or vessel under a hire-purchase agreement; - (d) was at that time a director, secretary, manager or other responsible officer of a company which was in possession of the vehicle or vessel under a hire-purchase agreement;

-Offences relating to illegal landing and powers of arrest

-- (e) was at that time a charterer of the vessel; or - (f) committed the offence while acting as master of a vessel.

-(4) An immigration officer or constable may arrest without warrant any person who has committed or whom he reasonably suspects to have committed an offence under this Law.

-offence under this Law.
-(5) The Chief Immigration Officer may, if he intends to recommend the deportation of a person convicted of a criminal offence, detain him in such place and for such period, not exceeding seven days as he may direct, save that a person to whom the Board has granted permanent residence shall not, while he continues to enjoy the benefit of the grant, be subject to a deportation order.
-(6) Where a person who claims to have an interest in a vehicle or vessel applies to a court to make representations on the question of forfeiture, the court may not make an order under this section in respect of the vehicle or vessel unless the person has been given an opportunity to show cause why the order should not be made.
-Register of non- Caymanians 79.
+- (3) The court before which a person is convicted of an offence under subsection (2) may order the forfeiture of a vehicle or vessel used or intended to be used in connection with the offence if the convicted person- - (a) owned the vehicle or vessel at the time the offence was committed: - (b) was at that time a director, secretary, manager or other responsible officer of a company which owned the vehicle or vessel: - (c) was at that time in possession of the vehicle or vessel under a hire-purchase agreement; - (d) was at that time a director, secretary, manager or other responsible officer of a company which was in possession of the vehicle or vessel under a hire-purchase agreement; - (e) was at that time a charterer of the vessel; or - (f) committed the offence while acting as master of a vessel. - (4) An immigration officer or constable may arrest without warrant any person who has committed or whom he reasonably suspects to have committed an offence under this Law. - (5) The Chief Immigration Officer may, if he intends to recommend the deportation of a person convicted of a criminal offence, detain him in such place and for such period, not exceeding seven days as he may direct, save that a person to whom the Board has granted permanent residence shall not, while he continues to enjoy the benefit of the grant, be subject to a deportation order. - (6) Where a person who claims to have an interest in a vehicle or vessel applies to a court to make representations on the question of forfeiture, the court may not make an order under this section in respect of the vehicle or vessel unless the person has been given an opportunity to show cause why the order should not be made.

+Register of non-Caymanians 79.
 There shall be provided and maintained by the Chief Immigration Officer, under the direction of the Governor, a central register of persons who are not Caymanian, in which there shall be registered such particulars and in such form as may be prescribed.

 Application of other laws 80.
 Nothing contained in this Part shall affect the duty of a person to comply with the laws affecting customs, quarantine, public health and statistics, or with an order of the Governor, a court of law or a constable in the execution of his duty.

-Establishment of stop list 81.
-(1) There shall be established by the Chief Immigration Officer a stop list in which shall be recorded the name of any person known to come within a category of section 82.
-(2) The Chief Immigration Officer may cause copies of the stop list or notification of the entry in or removal there from of any name to be given to the local agent of vessels arriving in the Islands and to travel agencies.
-Prohibited immigrants 82.
-The following persons, not being Caymanian or permanent residents, are prohibited immigrants- 1997 Revision (a) a destitute person; (b) a person who is mentally disordered or mentally defective as defined in the Mental Health Law (1997 Revision), or suffers from epilepsy, not controlled by medication, unless in any such case he, a person accompanying him or some other person gives security to the satisfaction of the Chief Immigration Officer for his permanent support in the Islands or for his removal therefrom whenever required by the Chief Immigration Officer;
+81. (1) There shall be established by the Chief Immigration Officer a stop list in which shall be recorded the name of any person known to come within a list category of section 82.

+Establishment of stop

+- (2) The Chief Immigration Officer may cause copies of the stop list or notification of the entry in or removal there from of any name to be given to the local agent of vessels arriving in the Islands and to travel agencies. - 82.
+The following persons, not being Caymanian or permanent residents, are prohibited immigrants-

+Prohibited immigrants